 Three rigid magnetic particles are simulated by solving Newton's equations of motion for translational and rotational degrees of freedom by means of a leap-frog algorithm.
-The particles are discretised on the lattice.
-They are coupled to both fluid species by means of a modified bounce-back boundary condition for both fluid components [33, 34, 35, 32, 36].
+The particles are discretized on the lattice.
+They are coupled to both fluid species by means of a modified bounce-back boundary condition for both fluid components [28-31].

-A static magnetic field $B{\rm v}$ is applied along the positive y-direction (see Fig. 1) perpendicular to the interface and induces repulsive magnetic dipolar forces.
-The repulsion is balanced by an attractive capillary force which is due to the interface deformation caused by the gravityinduced immersion of the particles.
+A static magnetic field B_y is applied along the positive y-direction (see Fig. 1) perpendicular to the interface and induces repulsive magnetic dipolar forces.
+The repulsion is balanced by an attractive capillary force which is due to the interface deformation caused by the gravity-induced immersion of the particles.
 This combination of forces allows the assembly of stable particle arrangements at the interface.
-In analogy with the experiments on magnetocapillary swimmers [16, 17] we choose the amplitude of the time-dependent magnetic field to be approximately three times lower than that of the static field to treat it as a modulation.
-The field $\boldsymbol{B}(t) = B{0x} \cos \omega t \boldsymbol{e}{x}$ causes a deformation of the particle arrangement, which due to collective hydrodynamic interactions leads to the motion of the swimmer under a force free protocol.
-To describe the paramagnetic nature of the particles, a homogeneous external magnetic field B induces a magnetic moment $\mu_i = \chi V B / \mu_0$ in each particle i, where χ is the particle susceptibility, V is its volume and $\mu_0 = 4\pi \times 10^{-7}$ (in lattice units) corresponds to the magnetic permeability of vacuum.
+In analogy with the experiments on magnetocapillary swimmers [15], we choose the amplitude of the time-dependent magnetic field to be approximately three times lower than that of the static field to treat it as a modulation.
+The field $\mathbf{B}(t) = B{0x} \cos \omega t \mathbf{e}x$ causes a deformation of the particle arrangement, which due to collective hydrodynamic interactions leads to the motion of the swimmer under a force free protocol.
+To properly describe magnetic properties of the particles, a homogeneous external magnetic field \mathbf{B} acts on each particle i with the magnetic moment $\boldsymbol{\mu}i$, whose orientation coincides with the material orientation of the particle.
 The resulting magnetic dipole-dipole interaction between a pair of particles is